1982–83 NFL playoffs: NFC: Washington Redskins 31, Dallas Cowboys 17

 Dallas threatened to cut the lead further, driving to the Washington 23-yard line early in the fourth quarter, but Septién missed a 42-yard field goal, ending his NFL playoff record streak of consecutive field goal makes at 15.
 Following a Washington punt, Dallas had the ball at their own 32-yard line, but linebacker Mel Kaufman made a leaping, over-the-shoulder interception that was intended for Cowboys receiver Tony Hill, setting up Moseley's 29-yard field goal that gave the team a 24–17 lead with 6:55 left in regulation.
-Then from the Dallas 20-yard line, Manley tipped Hogeboom's delayed screen pass intended for running back Tony Dorsett, which defensive tackle Darryl Grant caught and returned it 10 yards for the game-clinching touchdown.
+The Cowboys were given the opportunity to drive for the tying touchdown, but then, from the Dallas 20-yard line, Manley tipped Hogeboom's delayed screen pass intended for running back Tony Dorsett, which Redskins defensive tackle Darryl Grant caught and returned 10 yards for the game-clinching touchdown.

 White completed 9 of 15 passes for 113 yards before being knocked out of the game, while Hogeboom completed 14 of 29 passes for 162 yards, two touchdowns, and two interceptions in the only playoff game he would play in during his 10-season career.
 Theismann completed 12 of 20 passes for 150 yards and a touchdown.
 Nelms returned four kickoffs for 142 yards and two punts for 14.

 Riggins, who ran nine straight times to help Washington run out the clock in the final quarter, finished the game with 140 rushing yards and two touchdowns, setting an NFL record with three consecutive 100-yard postseason games.
 "I've waited a long time for this," he said after the game.
 "I'm really thrilled.
 To tell you the truth, after the strike, I wasn't sure if I wanted to continue the season.
 I was ready to pack my bags and head for Kansas.
 Boy, what a mistake that would have been."

 After appearing in 10 of the previous 13 NFC Championship games, this would be Dallas' last appearance until 1992.

 This was the second postseason meeting between the Cowboys and Redskins.
 Washington won the only prior meeting.